salmanghouse1/Fibonaci-series-iterator/README.md

-# Assignment: A Fibonacci series iterable
+# A Fibonacci series iterable

 Write an iterable which produces an iterator of the Fibonacci series for a